Heathrow's new boss face baggage chaos on first day in job

 “We are on top of the situation,” Chief Executive John Holland-Kaye told BBC Radio, speaking on his first day in the top job.
 “We are working very hard, doing our best to get our bags back to passengers.
 There are a few thousand that we are going to get on their way today,” he said.

-The baggage problem brought back memories of the disastrous opening of Terminal 5 in 2008 when hundreds of flights were canceled and thousands of bags were lost.
+The baggage problem brought back memories of the disastrous opening of Terminal 5 in 2008 when hundreds of flights were cancelled and thousands of bags were lost.

 Terminal 2, a 2.5 billion pound ($4.25 billion) project which was re-opened last week by Queen Elizabeth, has also suffered minor problems with its IT systems.